Core Concepts

 Items remain in the queue until they are received (downloaded by the receiver) or explicitly deleted.
 The queue is not persisted to disk — restarting the sender clears all queued items.

-The receiver fetches item metadata from GET /queue?secret=X and downloads individual items from GET /item/{id}?secret=X.
+The receiver fetches item metadata from GET /queue and downloads individual items from GET /item/{id}.
+All requests use Authorization: Bearer <secret> — the secret is never passed in URLs.

 SHA-512 hash verification